Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

-We observe the average pooling to work well in combination with harmonic blocks.
-Error of 1.14\%$\pm$0.20 is achieved by a hybrid model with one harmonic block followed by 2 standard convolutional layers using overlapping average pooling between them.
-A variant with 3 harmonic blocks and the same configuration performs comparably with 1.15\%$\pm$0.22 error (c.f.
-Tab.~\ref{tab:norb_setting}).
-The best result was obtained by the model with 3 harmonic blocks replacing the convolutional layers and the fully-connected layer transformed into harmonic block, misclassifying only 1.10\%$\pm$0.16 of test samples.
+All variants of the harmonic network perform comparably.
+Particularly we observe the overlapping average pooling to work well in combination with harmonic blocks.
+The best result was obtained by the Harm-CNN4 model with 4 harmonic blocks (the latter replaces the fully-connected layer), misclassifying only 1.10\%$\pm$0.16 of test samples.

-.1cm {\bf Comparison with state-of-the-art.} Table~\ref{tab:norb_state_of_art} shows that these results surpass all previously reported error rates for this dataset to the best of our knowledge.
-The capsule network~\cite{Hinton18} claims 1.4\% error rate however estimated under different evaluation protocol, where testing images are resized to 48$\times$48 and prediction for multiple crops of size 32$\times$32 is averaged.
-The best reported result for a CNN~\cite{Ciresan11} 2.53\%$\pm$0.40 uses wider CNN architecture and four additional input channels derived from original input via contrast-extractive filters.
+.1cm {\bf Comparison with state-of-the-art.} Table~\ref{tab:norb_state_of_art} shows that these results surpass the best previously reported error rate for this dataset to the best of our knowledge.
+The capsule network~\cite{Hinton18} claims 1.4\% error rate, however estimated under a different evaluation protocol.

-.1cm {\bf Harmonic network compression.} We further proceed to designing a very compact version of Harm-Net4 (cf. Table~\ref{tab:norb_state_of_art}).
+.1cm {\bf Harmonic network compression.} We further proceed to designing a very compact version of Harm-CNN4 (cf. Table~\ref{tab:norb_state_of_art}).
 To do so, the fully connected layer is reduced to only 32 neurons and the dropout is omitted.
 The modified network reaches 1.17\%$\pm$0.20 error and has 131k parameters.
-When applying compression with $\lambda=3$ the network reaches 1.34\%$\pm$0.21 and requires less than 88k parameters\footnote{In this particular setting, the first harmonic block manipulates 4$\times$4 filters and uses $\lambda_{4\times4} = \lambda_{3\times3} + 1$.}.
-By applying $\lambda=2$ the total is less than 45k parameters.
-This model uses non-overlapping pooling to preserve more of limited high-frequency information.
-Error of 1.64\%$\pm$0.22 is achieved on the test set, in contrast with small capsule network~\cite{Hinton18} with 68k parameters scoring 2.2\%.
+When applying compression with $\lambda=K$ (i.e. 3 for $3\times3$ filters) the network reaches 1.34\%$\pm$0.21 and requires less than 88k parameters.
+By applying $\lambda=K-1$ the total count is less than 45k parameters and error of 1.64\%$\pm$0.22 is achieved on the test set, in contrast with small capsule network~\cite{Hinton18} with 68k parameters scoring a higher error of 2.2\%.